e271828e/Flight.jl/docs/notes/design/framework_spec.md

 the interior bodies holding no discrete entries to test ([§8.5][s8-5]).

-**Cells are stored per element type, not per cell.** The [signal table](#g-signal-table) is one contiguous buffer per element type — the construction pointed at signals rather than state ([§7.1][s7-1]) — and a cell address is a build-time offset into it, carried in an entry *field* with the [port](#g-port) type as the address's own parameter; gathers
+**Cells are stored per element type, not per cell.** The [signal table](#g-signal-table) is one contiguous block per element type — the construction pointed at signals rather than state ([§7.1][s7-1]) — and a cell address is a build-time offset into it, carried in an entry *field* with the [port](#g-port) type as the address's own parameter; gathers